Jesson96/Discover-Dublin/README.md

 ### Features
 * The website is responsive on all device sizes.
 * The website is interactive and allows users to click butons to recieve their desired outcome, submit any queries they may have or view certain places, things to do or images they may be interested in.
+* Implement weather forecast over several days and style the weather icons to be more visually appealing.
+The site owner could not do this due to time constraints.

 ### Features to be implemented
 * In the future, this site should implement the Google Maps radius feature that fetches potential things for a user to visit or do while they are in Dublin giving the users current location.